gencberke/frontend-learnings-html-css-javascript/01-html-basics/README.md

 One h1 per page.
 This should be the main topic of your page.
 Multiple h1 tags confuse search engines about what your page is actually about.

+For external links with target="_blank", always include rel="noopener noreferrer" for security.

+Write meaningful alt text for all images.
+This improves accessibility and SEO.

+Use relative paths for internal resources.
+This makes your site portable and easier to maintain.

 ## Project Files

-**index.html**
-My first HTML page.
-A simple introduction with headings, paragraphs, and lists.
-Practicing proper document structure and semantic markup.
+**first-index.html**
+The main landing page with introduction, learning goals, and backend experience.
+Includes internal navigation to the about page.

+**pages/about.html**
+Personal profile page with skills, education information, and social media links.
+Demonstrates proper use of external links with security attributes and image implementation with alt text.

+**pages/images/profile-picture.jpeg**
+Profile image demonstrating local image usage and proper file organization.

 ## What's Next

-The natural progression from here is to learn more HTML elements (links, images, forms) and then move into CSS for styling.
-Since my end goal is building a frontend for my Todo application, forms will be particularly important.
+The natural progression from here is to learn form elements, which are essential for the Todo application.
+Forms will allow user input, which connects directly to the backend API endpoints I'm familiar with from Spring Boot.

 ## Notes